We’ve gotten a lot done since 1919.

-Michael Breclaw named Principal & Made Equity Partner
+Michael Breclaw joins firm as Principal & Equity Partner

-Mike joins partners Patrick FitzGerald, Michael DeRouin CSI CCCA, Richard Whitney, Timothy Blatner, CSI, CDT, LEED AP, James A. Broughton, AIA, and Steven D. McFadden, NCARB as the firm’s ownership group.
-As an equity partner Mike will play a role in strategic planning and setting the firm’s business direction.
+Michael Breclaw, AIA, LEED AP joined partners Patrick FitzGerald, Michael DeRouin CSI CCCA, Richard Whitney, Timothy Blatner, CSI, CDT, LEED AP, James A. Broughton, AIA, and Steven D. McFadden, NCARB as the firm’s ownership group.

 727 West Madison